YehudaDayan99/StructualBreakV2/README.md

-# ADIA - Structural Breakpoint Detection Package
+# Structural Breakpoint Detection Package

 A modular package for generating features and tests detecting structural breakpoints in time series.